Taylor Lake is particularly beautiful the last two weeks of September

 Parking: The parking lot fills quickly no matter if it’s a weekday or weekend.
 Go early for your best chances of nabbing a spot.
 Have a back up hike in Banff in case the lot is full.

 Best time to hike: The best time to do the Taylor Lake hike – as opposed to the Taylor Lake snowshoe – is from June until October.
 Go the third week of September for the larches.
 Be prepared for snow at elevation early in the season.
-Carry gaiters and think about taking hiking poles, helpful if the snow is deep in June.
+Carry gaiters and think about taking hiking poles -helpful if the snow is deep in June.

-Taylor Lake in all its fall glory
+Taylor Lake in Banff National Park in all its' fall glory

-Taylor Lake in all its fall glory
+Taylor Lake in Banff National Park in all its’ fall glory

 Taylor Lake hike description